HSLdevcom/hsl-jore-postgis/README.md

 Note that the script will NOT run if the postgres_data directory already contains a database.
 This is exactly as we want to behave, as we only need to restore the DB if it does not exist.

-Make sure the `AZURE_STORAGE_KEY` and `AZURE_STORAGE_ACCOUNT` env vars are set with appropriate values so that the script can download the dump.
+Make sure the `AZURE_STORAGE_KEY` and `AZURE_STORAGE_ACCOUNT` env vars are set with appropriate values so that the script can access the dump.